Feb 2018 MATH e-NEWSLETTER

 has been updated with the following new items:

-1) A Multiple Solution Task: a SA Mathematics Olympiad Problem (Learning & Teaching Mathematics, June 2016 paper).
+1) A Multiple Solution Task: Another SA Mathematics Olympiad Problem (Learning & Teaching Mathematics, June 2017 paper).

 2) mathematics/science cartoon and mathematics quote (at bottom of page)